ElAwbery/MIT-6.00.2x/README.md

 I started [this course](https://www.edx.org/course/introduction-computational-thinking-data-mitx-6-00-2x-7) six weeks before the end of course deadline and worked through the ontent in four weeks, using the recommended [course text book](https://mitpress.mit.edu/books/introduction-computation-and-programming-using-python-second-edition) as a backup.
 Most of the statistics and math content was straightforward as I already know basic statistics.

 I took a week break to get married and fulfil various social obligations, then crammed for the mid-term and final exams, taking the final on the last day before the deadline.
-This was an intense experience, self-imposed, It was useful to know that I could perform under pressure, taking the exams without having practiced as much as I would have liked.
+This was an intense experience.
+I wanted to complete the course before the deadline and it was useful to know that I could perform under pressure, taking the exams without having practiced as much as I would have liked.
 My final course grade was 95%.
-I was pleased, given that I took the exams exhausted and stressed and felt like I was coding the last questions in my sleep.

 The course divides into five units with a mid-term quiz and final exam.
 Each of the first four units contain three lecutures with videos and finger exercises and a problem set.
 The fifth unit has two lectures and no problem set.